Write articles for the Neptune Blog

 Would you like to share your knowledge with the ML community?

-Would like to have your work promoted all over the web and seen by thousands of people?
-Almost 200k a month to be exact, no bragging, just saying how it is:)
+Would you like to have your work promoted all over the web and seen by thousands of people?
+Over 250k a month, to be exact.
+Not bragging, just saying how it is:)

 Want to make an extra buck on the side?